What the what is "2 Favorite Parts"... ?

 Always — always — I’d analyze.
 Success or failure, I’d look at what had happened and try to figure out why things had gone the way they had.

 I went to conferences.
 I read books and blogs and listened to podcasts.
-I networked and asked lots and lots of questions.
+I networked — as much as any introvert networks — and asked lots and lots of questions.

 Always — always — I’d study my craft.
 I’d figure out who was the best in the business and learn everything I could about them and their approach, their mindset.